Wacom-Developer/signature-sdk-js/GETTING-STARTED.md

 Using the SDK via the website must be done on a web server due to security restrictions.
 It cannot be used directly from the local file system.
 Additionally, the connection must be secure (https) when using another URL other than localhost.

-Only the JavaScript file needs to be included & imported on the html page:
+Only the JavaScript file needs to be included & imported on the HTML page:

 ```
       <script src="signature_sdk.js"></script> <!-- signature SDK -->